IngloriousCoderz/inglorious-engine/packages/store/README.md

 Even though it looks like types expose methods, they are actually **event handlers**, very similar to Redux reducers.
 There are a few differences though:

 1. Just like RTK reducers, you can mutate the entity directly since event handlers are using an immutability library under the hood.
-Not Immer, but Mutative, which claims to be 10x faster than Immer.
+Not Immer, but Mutative — which claims to be 10x faster than Immer.

 ```javascript
 const types = {